Bulgaria in the Eurovision Song Contest 2010: At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Four" (France, Germany, Spain and the United Kingdom) were required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 The European Broadcasting Union (EBU) split up the competing countries into six different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
 On 7 February 2010, a special allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
-Croatia was placed into the second semi-final, to be held on 27 May 2010, and was scheduled to perform in the second half of the show.
+Bulgaria was placed into the second semi-final, to be held on 27 May 2010, and was scheduled to perform in the second half of the show.
 The running order for the semi-finals was decided through another draw on 23 March 2010 and as one of the five wildcard countries, Bulgaria chose to perform in position 13, following the entry from Ireland and before the entry from Cyprus.

 The two semi-finals and the final were broadcast in Bulgaria on BNT 1 with commentary by Elena Rosberg and Georgi Kushvaliev.
 The Bulgarian spokesperson, who announced the Bulgarian votes during the final, was Desislava Dobreva.